Gentleman Farm site: Features

 There were no house structures noted at the site.
 Seven pit features were described, categorized into three types: storage pits (4), 1 “ash-filled” pit, and two pits filled with broken stone (aka fire-cracked rock) which were interpreted as roasting pits.

 The refuse pits were thought to have first been storage pits that were converted into refuse pits once their contents began to sour.
 They contained animal bone, charcoal and artifacts.

 The roasting pits appear to correspond to what has ethnographically been described as “macoupin roasting pits” by the early French explorers Deliette and LaSalle and described from the Zimmerman site.
 The macoupins are apparently tubers from a species of water lily, perhaps the American Lotus (Nelumbo lutea).
 Tubers of Nelumbo lutea have been recovered from similar roasting pits at the Elam and Schwerdt sites on the Kalamazoo River in western Michigan; and tubers of the white water lily (Nymphaea tuberosa) have been recovered from roasting pits at the Griesmer site in northwestern Indiana.
 This particular cooking technique may have been used prehistorically for several species of similar water lilies, or other similar root plants.
 No tubers were specifically recovered from the Gentleman Farm site, however.
 This may be because there was no systematic effort by the excavators to collect plant remains.

 Burials

 48 burials were excavated during the salvage project.
-It was estimated based on the density of burials that there were between 200-300 within the entire mound.
+It was estimated based on the density of burials that there were between 200 and 300 within the entire mound.
 19 burials were observed to contain grave goods.
 The most common type of grave goods were pottery vessels, shell spoons and items of personal adornment.

 Artifacts

 Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture because it is often plentiful at a site and the details of manufacture and decoration are sensitive indicators of time, space and culture.

 Several whole or reconstructable pottery vessels were recovered from the burials, which greatly facilitated the analysis.